surifirstpin/biplus_documentation/docs/Visualization.md

 <center><h1>Visualization</h1></center>

+### Definition
-Bi+ allows you to create different type of charts and graphs depending on the data retrieved.
+Visualisation provides dBi+ allows you to create different type of charts and graphs depending on the data retrieved.

 ## Types of Visualization